The name is given quite appropriately here. If you see an armyworm, then there may be hundreds more to follow.

 Types of Armyworms

-There are several kinds of army worms, and scientists estimate that well over half of them are severely destructive to all crops in general.
+There are several kinds of army worms, and scientists estimate that well over half of them are destructive to many garden crops.
 And with so many different species, it’s important to tell them apart from one another.

 1. Beet (Spodoptera exigua)